MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

     Or, to create a new clause using a pre-existing template:

     1. Click the arrow to the right of **New Clause**.

-        Fraud Protection displays a short list of templates.
+        Fraud Protection displays a list of available templates.

     1. To display the full selection of templates and their titles, descriptions, and contents, click **See all**.